TEPID-ADAPT: Adaptive variational method for simultaneous preparation of low-temperature Gibbs and low-lying eigenstates: TEPID-ADAPT

 \item Find a unitary operation on the system register that rotates the computational basis to the truncated eigenbasis of $H$:

 \end{enumerate}

 We achieve these using a blocked ansatz shown in Fig~\ref{fig:BlockAnsatz}.
 The first block $U_m(\vec{\mu})$ prepares the parametrized density matrix $\rho_m$ in Eq.~\eqref{eq:rho_m} on the system register.
+We will refer to $U_m(\vec{\mu})$ as the initial state-preparation unitary.
 The rest of the ansatz is adaptively generated with support purely on the system register.
-We denote this block by $V_A(\vec{\theta})$ (the subscript stands for adaptive), where $\vec{\theta}$ are the variational parameters of this portion of the ansatz.
-While we build this unitary adaptively in this work, note that one could instead use a static ansatz.
+We denote this block by $V_A(\vec{\theta})$ (the subscript stands for adaptive), where $\vec{\theta}$ are the variational parameters of this unitary.
+This separation and nomenclature fit well within the language of VQA's---$U_m(\vec{\mu})$ prepares a reference state, and $V_A(\vec{\theta})$ rotates it.
+The key difference is that the reference state itself is parametrized and optimized over.
+This degree of freedom is necessary since the unitary equivalence class of the target Gibbs state is unknown apriori.

+While we build $V_A(\vec{\theta})$ adaptively in this work, note that one could instead use a static ansatz.
 Upon convergence, this becomes a unitary that approximately rotates $\rho_m$ to $\rho_G$ in Eq.~\eqref{eq:GibbsTrunc}.
 The cost function we use for this VQA is the free energy in Eq.~\eqref{eq:FEnergy}.
-Typically, this is hard to measure because of the difficulty in measuring the von Neumann entropy.
+Note that this is not of the form written in Eq.~\eqref{eq:CFunctionVQA} because the von Neumann entropy is not a quantum observable.
+Therefore, efficiently estimating it is a difficult problem.
 In our case, this is made easy by construction of the ansatz: Since $\rho_m(\vec{\mu})$ is diagonal in the computational basis, the von Neumann entropy is simply the Shannon entropy:

 Moreover, in an instance of the ansatz, $S$ remains unchanged beyond the dashed vertical line in Fig.~\ref{fig:BlockAnsatz}.
 This is because the $V_A(\vec{\theta})$ part of the ansatz only has support on the system register, and the von Neumann entropy of a density matrix is invariant under unitary transformations.
 Because of this construction, the energy $\langle H\rangle$ is the only piece of the cost function that needs to be measured on the quantum computer, where the cost function is the free energy: